namtvit07/pushpop/README.md

 $ bundle exec rake jobs:run
 ```

-Note: You may want to monitor the process via something like [supervisord](http://supervisord.org/).
+Note: You probably want to monitor the process via something like [supervisord](http://supervisord.org/).

 ## Rake Tasks

 Pushpop comes with some rake tasks to make command line interaction and deployment easier.

 All `jobs:*` rake tasks optionally take a single filename as a parameter.
 The file is meant to contain one or more Pushpop jobs.
-If no filename is specified, all jobs in the jobs folder are considered.
+If no filename is specified, all jobs in the jobs folder are required.

 Specifying a specific file looks like this: